Ablation zone

-Ablation zone or ablation area refers to the low-altitude area of a glacier or ice sheet below firn with a net loss in ice mass due to melting, sublimation, evaporation, ice calving, aeolian processes like blowing snow, avalanche, and any other ablation.
+Ablation zone or ablation area refers to the low-altitude area of a glacier or ice sheet below firn with a net loss in ice mass.
+This loss can result from melting, sublimation, evaporation, ice calving, aeolian processes like blowing snow, avalanche, and any other ablation.
 The equilibrium line altitude (ELA) or snow line separates the ablation zone from the higher-altitude accumulation zone.
 The ablation zone often contains meltwater features such as supraglacial lakes, englacial streams, and subglacial lakes.
 Sediments dropped in the ablation zone forming small mounds or hillocks are called kames.
 Kame and kettle hole topography is useful in identifying an ablation zone of a glacier.
 The seasonally melting glacier deposits much sediment at its fringes in the ablation area.
 Ablation constitutes a key part of the glacier mass balance.

 The amount of snow and ice gained in the accumulation zone and the amount of snow and ice lost in the ablation zone determine glacier mass balance.
 Often mass balance measurements are made in the ablation zone using snow stakes.